 Where exactly fish and chips came from though, remains a mystery even now, more than a century and 10,500 chippies later.
 Wherever they came from, one thing is for sure: regardless of where you have your hit – fish and chips are a must for everyone visiting Britain, wanting a truly British experience.

 The most prominent variations of fish and chips are due to the different types of fish used.
-The highest quality shops use Atlantic cod, rock (sometimes referred to as rig), plaice, skate, scampi, Haddock and code rose.
+The highest quality shops use Atlantic cod, rock (sometimes referred to as rig), plaice, skate, scampi, and Haddock.

 1. Atlantic cod

 Cod is by far the most popular type of fish used in the fish and chips combo in Britain, with more than 60% of all dishes sold through the country.

 Cod is mostly found in the chippies in the south of England where it reigns supreme!

 And of course you can find quality cod here at Newington Fish Bar.
 We serve it in different sizes, and even do Cod Fingers for kids.

 When it comes to the taste, the fish is usually mild and is incredibly soft with a moist flavor.